-- Mean-reversion strategies: These strategies are based on the concept that the price usually reverts to its mean anytime it moves significantly aware from it.
+- Mean-reversion strategies: Mean reversion strategies are based on the concept that the price usually reverts to its mean anytime it moves significantly aware from it.
 The key is to identify when the price has moved significantly aware from the mean and is likely to revert to the mean.
 Some of the indicators used to create these strategies include the Bollinger Bands, RSI, moving averages, and price action setups.

 - Momentum strategies: These strategies aim to trade along the direction of the trend when a pullback has completed and a new impulse wave is about to start.
 Some of the tools used for these strategies are trend line, support and resistance levels, reversal candlestick patterns, and oscillators.

-- Breakout strategies: These strategies aim to trade in the direction of the emerging trend after the price has broken above a resistance level or below a support level.
+- Breakout strategies: Breakout strategies aim to trade in the direction of the emerging trend after the price has broken above a resistance level or below a support level.
 Futures traders often use volume and open interest to confirm the reliability of a breakout.
 While some breakout traders place their trades immediately there’s a breakout, others wait for the price to retest the breakout level before placing a trade.

 Is Swing trading illegal?

-Swing trading is not illegal in any way and nobody will prosecute you for swing trading futures the right way.
+Can I swing trade futures?
+Yes, swing trading is not illegal in any way and nobody will prosecute you for swing trading futures the right way.
 Provided you are of the legal age of 18 years, you can open a futures brokerage account and swing trade futures.
 Apart from the age restriction, there is no other thing stopping you from swing trading.
 However, be sure to understand the market first.